syncthing/syncthing/users/faq.rst

 #.
 When new or changed files are detected, or Syncthing starts for the
    first time, your files are hashed using SHA-256.

 #.
-Data that is sent over the network is first compressed and then
+Data that is sent over the network is (optionally) compressed and
    encrypted using AES-128.
-When receiving data, it must be decrypted and decompressed.
+When receiving data, it must be decrypted.

+#.
+There is a certain amount of housekeeping that must be done to track the
+   current and available versions of each file in the index database.

 Hashing, compression and encryption cost CPU time.
-Also, using the GUI causes a certain amount of CPU usage.
+Also, using the GUI causes a certain amount of extra CPU usage to calculate the summary data it presents.
 Note however that once things are *in sync* CPU usage should be negligible.

 How can I exclude files with brackets (``[]``) in the name?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The patterns in .stignore are glob patterns, where brackets are used to denote
+The patterns in .stignore are glob patterns, where brackets are used to
-character ranges.
-That is, the pattern ``q[abc]x`` will match the files ``qax``,
+denote character ranges.
+That is, the pattern ``q[abc]x`` will match the
-``qbx`` and ``qcx``.
+files ``qax``, ``qbx`` and ``qcx``.

-To match an actual file *called* ``q[abc]x`` the pattern needs to "escape" the
+To match an actual file *called* ``q[abc]x`` the pattern needs to "escape"
-brackets, like so: ``q\[abc\]x``.
+the brackets, like so: ``q\[abc\]x``.

+On Windows, escaping special characters is not supported as the ``\``
+character is used as a path separator.
+On the other hand, special characters
+such as ``[`` and ``?`` are not allowed in file names on Windows.

 Why is the setup more complicated than BTSync?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Security over convenience.
 In Syncthing you have to setup both sides to connect two nodes.
 An attacker can't do much with a stolen node ID, because you have to add the node on the other side too.
 You have better control where your files are transferred.

+This is an area that we are working to improve in the long term.

 How do I access the web GUI from another computer?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default listening address is 127.0.0.1:8384, so you can only access the GUI
+The default listening address is 127.0.0.1:8384, so you can only access the
-from the same machine.
-Change the ``GUI listen address`` through the web UI from
+GUI from the same machine.
+This is for security reasons.
+Change the ``GUI
+listen address`` through the web UI from ``127.0.0.1:8384`` to
-``127.0.0.1:8384`` to ``0.0.0.0:8384`` or change the config.xml:
+``0.0.0.0:8384`` or change the config.xml:

 .. code-block:: xml